-the Member is not and has not been in the 12 months before the election an employee of the College; and
+the Member is not and has not been in the 12 months before the election an employee of the College;

-the Member discloses all potential conflicts of interest in writing to the Registrar within five business days of being nominated and either does not have a conflict of interest to serve as a Councillor or has agreed to remove any such conflict of interest before taking office.
+the Member discloses all potential conflicts of interest in writing to the Registrar within five business days of being nominated and either does not have a conflict of interest to serve as a Councillor or has agreed to remove any such conflict of interest before taking office; and

+the Member has completed an orientation about the College’s mandate, and the role and responsibilities of Councillors.

 (9) Any disputes about a person’s eligibility for election shall be determined by the Executive Committee.
 If the Executive Committee determines that a Member is ineligible for election, the Member may appeal that decision to Council and Council’s determination shall be final, without appeal.